 2016-2017 Stats: 20.5 ppg, 6.3 apg, 40.8% 3PT

-When you become the NBA’s highest paid player, you kind of are expected to produce.
+When you become the NBA’s highest-paid player, you kind of are expected to produce.
 Conley didn’t disappoint, putting together his best season yet.
 He is the leader on and off the court that everyone should admire.
-In a league full of superstar point guards, Conley is often left out of discussion.
+In a league full of superstar point guards, Conley is often left out of the discussion.
 But he can run a team with the best of them.
 Conley is also a terrific on-ball defender that can get up into ball-handlers.